Nilesh410/Master_JS/readme.md

 #### **for...in:-**
 The for...in statement iterates over all enumerable string properties of an object (ignoring properties keyed by symbols), including inherited enumerable properties.

+## **ForEach() method**

+The forEach() method of Array instances executes a provided function once for each array element.

+Unlike map(), forEach() always returns undefined and is not chainable.

+callbackFn
+A function to execute for each element in the array.
+Its return value is discarded.
+The function is called with the following arguments:

+element
+The current element being processed in the array.

+index
+The index of the current element being processed in the array.

+array
+The array forEach() was called upon.